Jrk373/progressReport/data/README.txt

 Reference data that is not used in the model should be saved in the "documents" folder.

+*** As of 2/28/23, process needs to be reannotated according "VBP_Import" R script.
+This allows us to skip many risky steps of processing in excel.***

 ## Data files in this folder include:
 	1.	data_anon_glblmbrs_yyyy-mm-dd_globalMembersRoster
 	2.	data_confidential_glblmbrs_yyyy-mm-dd_globalMembersRoster #gitignore